Welcome to Primary 1a.

 Just one more window and that should be perfect!

-I made five little frogs and you should hear me sing the song.
+I made five little pumpkins and you should hear me say the rhyme.

 We are learning about how to say and write lots of sounds though our Jolly Phonics and we can now even build lots of words and write our own stories!
 We are learning to segment and blend so that we can break up and stretch out a word and then put the sounds back together again.